-Clearly, this change won’t come all at once.
-According to a recent Gallup poll, 76 percent of Americans use the Internet at their home, business, or school.
-Only 61 percent of Americans use the Internet “frequently,” and even less (48 percent) use it for more than an hour per week.
+Clearly this change won’t come all at once.
+According to a recent Gallup poll 76 percent of Americans use the Internet at their home, business or school.
+Only 61 percent use the Internet “frequently” and even fewer (48 percent) use it for more than an hour per week.

-This chart shows a comparison of Internet usage by education and income levels.
-As is to be expected, more educated people who make more money tend to use the Internet more, and are likely to be more familiar with it.
+More educated people who make more money tend to use the Internet more and are likely to be more familiar with it.
 We must expect that they will be the ones who would do more with this new collaborative government, as they have the tools and knowledge to participate both online and with politics.

 The notion that government knows best is a myth.
 Even in the absence of bad intentions or personally corrupt motives, the bureaucrat or politician in Washington simply lacks access to the right information and useful ways of making sense of good science.

-Major downfalls of this system include many of the same downfalls of the new Internet media in general: this collaborative government will be an example of publishing, then filtering.
-Any citizen will be able to give their ideas and advice to government, and the government will have to filter out the bad and find the good in the input they are getting.
+Major downfalls of this system include many of the same downfalls of the new Internet media in general.
+Collaborative government will be an example of publishing, then filtering.
+Any citizen will be able to give their ideas and advice, and the government will have to filter out the bad and find the good in the input they are getting.